boppetson/personal-website/content/pages/about.md

 ---
 ## *The short*

 I’m a senior studying sociology at Colorado College and a self-taught designer.
-I want to help people by solving their problems.
-I went into design because I saw the power it has to impact others.
-Previously, I built an ecommerce site to sell fresh produce from local farms to my neighbors.
-I also helped a startup grow to a $10 million evaluation.
+I went into design because I want to make other people's lives better and design lets me do that on a big scale.
+Previously, I built an [ecommerce site](https://phxfood.coop/) to sell fresh produce from local farms to my neighbors.
+I also helped a [startup](https://contenda.co/) grow from 4 friends to a $10 million evaluation.
 When I’m not working, I cook, play Overwatch, and read.

 <br>

 ## *The long*

-#### I want to be a designer.
+#### *I want to be a designer.*

 I’m glad that’s easy to say now, but it was a long road towards that confidence.
 Lots of trial, error, and everything in between.
-Mainly, I didn’t have the word “design” to describe what I wanted to do.
+Until now, I didn’t have the word “design” to describe the work I love to do.

-#### **I like helping people, I like making things, and I love finding creative solutions to tough problems.**
+#### ***I like helping people, I like making things, and I love finding creative solutions to tough problems.***

 Who knew design covers all that?
-Well, you might have, but I didn’t until now.
+Well, you might have, but I didn’t until my senior year.

 Previously, I thought design was only about art and small physical goods.
 In my mind, designers made good-looking posters and fancy chairs.
 It would be neat to be a designer, but neat is about as far as it got.
-At this point, I didn’t understand the impact that design could have and as a result, it wasn’t that appealing.
+I didn’t understand the impact that design could have and as a result, it wasn’t that appealing.

 ### My current definition of design